tomas-fryza/vhdl-course/README.md

 # Digital electronics 1

 The repository contains VHDL examples for bachelor course [*Digital Electronics 1*](https://www.vutbr.cz/en/students/courses/detail/210628) at Brno University of Technology, Czechia.
 In folder `Docs` all manuals are stored.
 Folder `Docs/Hw` contains KiCad schematic of CPLD expansion board used in the course.
-All computer lab exercises are located within `Labs` folder and all screenshots and images are located in `Images` folder.
+All screenshots and images are located in `Images` folder and the  computer lab exercises are located in `Labs` folder.

 | **Laboratory exercise** | **Description** |
 | :-- | :-- |